itscharanteja/MotionBERT/README.md

-# Cycling Biomechanics Analysis Tool
+# MotionBERT Implementation and Analysis

 This repository contains tools for analyzing cycling biomechanics from video data using 3D pose estimation and motion analysis techniques.